-If interested in inviting GSM alumni to speak at the event or participate in any way, contact the Assistant Director of Development Karim Zelenka at least 12 weeks prior to your event.
-Karim can help in researching potential alumni connections and match your event to specific alumni, business partners, or donors.
-If you recruit alumni independently, please let Karim know so he can quantify engagement for the school.
+If interested in inviting GSM alumni to speak at the event or participate in any way, contact development@gsm.ucdavis.edu at least 12 weeks prior to your event.
+Our Development Team can help in researching potential alumni connections and match your event to specific alumni, business partners, or donors.
+If you recruit alumni independently, please let our Development team know so they can quantify engagement for the school.